Actual name: Salomon, Solomon, Shlomo.

 Why did Mony reside in a hotel?
 Was he living in Germany by then, and only temporarily in Constantinople on business?
 Or was this a permanent arrangement?
 His brother Haim had relocated to Germany during the war, so it's quite possible that Mony did the same.

-The other interesting detail is that this letter was sent in July 1916, four months after Sarah had left Haim, suggesting that it was still believed that Sarah's departure was not definitive and that she would be returning to her husband Haim.
+The other interesting detail is that this letter was sent in July 1916, four months after Sarah Aaronsohn had left for Palestine, suggesting that it was still believed that Sarah's departure was not definitive and that she would be returning to her husband Haim.

 Marriage

-Mony married Elfriede Mädi Wertheimer from Bucharest, Romania, in Constantinople ("Cospoli") in 1917.
+Mony married Elfriede Mädi Wertheimer from Bucharest, Romania, in Constantinople in 1917.

 Mony and Mädi